How to Fix The "Properly Size Images" Warning in WordPress

 The other part of this process is optimizing the rest of the images on your site.
 By lazy loading the below-the-fold images, you speed up page load times significantly.
 I love WP Rocket for this; they have the feature built into their core plugin, a paid plugin, or you can use the free lazy loading spinoff here.
 For example, if you use the "Mobile Featured Image" plugin, exclude that from lazy loading, and then lazy load the rest, PageSpeed Insights will only see your featured image, which is already mobile-optimized.

-Lazy Loading in WP Rocket
+Lazy Loading In Wp Rocket

 As you can tell, there is more than one solution to this problem.
 Plugins make life a lot easier sometimes.